kyverno/website/content/en/docs/writing-policies/validate.md

       - list
     ```

 ValidatingAdmissionPolicies can only be generated from the `validate.cel` sub-rules in Kyverno policies.
-Refer to the [CEL subrule](/docs/writing-policies/validate/#common-expression-language-cel) section on the validate page for more information.
+Refer to the [CEL subrule](#common-expression-language-cel) section for more information.

 In case there is a PolicyException defined for the Kyverno policy, the ValidatingAdmissionPolicy will not be generated.
 The PolicyException is used to exclude certain resources from being validated by Kyverno policies.
-Refer to the [PolicyException](/docs/writing-policies/exceptions/) page for more information.
+Refer to the [PolicyException](exceptions.md) page for more information.

 Below is an example of a Kyverno policy that can be used to generate a ValidatingAdmissionPolicy and its binding: